kkonat/voron2.4/readme.md

 This is needed, if you want to upload SB 2209 firmware over CAN later, otherwise you may keep using USB (which is the default factory setting) for that.
 Yet CanBoot is more convenient.
 You will need not to disassemble the printhead to get to BOOT0 RESET buttons.
 Firmware can be sent using a command line.

-### 3. Connect SB2209 and M8P with CAN cable, enable terminators and provide power supply
+### 3. Connect SB2209 and M8P together with CAN cable, enable 120 ohm terminators on both and supply power

 - There are 2 black 2-wire CAN headers on Manta M8P 1.1.
 They are the same - they only have CAN L / CAN H lines (PD12 / PD13) - so it doesn't matter to which you connect.
 - For testing you may keep SB2209 supplied from the USB port (jumper on USB_5V)